replicatedhq/replicated-field-labs/labs/lab05-airgap/README.md

 sudo bash install.sh airgap
 ```

 At the end, you should see a `Installation Complete` message as shown below.
-Since the instance is airgapped, we'll need to create a port forward to access the UI from your workstation in the next step.
+Since the instance is Air Gap, we'll need to create a port forward to access the UI from your workstation in the next step.

 ![kurl-password](img/kurl-password.png)